 What to do in case of dust mites infestation

 Unfortunately, dust mites are almost impossible to exterminate.
 Over-the-counter insecticides don’t have any effect on them as dust mites are not insects.
-Specialised equipment is required for a drastic reducing of their numbers.
+Specialised equipment is required for a drastic reduction of their numbers.
 The most common method is to use special UV vacuum cleaners which both kill the mites and remove them from the surface.
 They also prevent the bodies of the mites from becoming airborne.